 Kili Technology provides an interface for voice transcription in text.
-It allows you to listen to a soundtrack, to transcribe its content, to add metadata, speed up and slow down playback.
+It allows you to listen to a soundtrack, to transcribe its content, to add metadata, to speed up and to slow down playback.

 Audios can either be video files or audio files.
 Currently, we allow you to upload audios as URLs in a CSV.
 You will find information on the accepted format here.